StackVista/stackstate-docs/configure/configure_tracing.md

 It is not advised to change the default settings for retention!

-If required, overrides to the default retention settings can be placed in the file `etc/kafka-to-es/application.conf`:
+If required, overrides to the default retention limits can be placed in the file `etc/kafka-to-es/application.conf`:

 ```
 stackstate.kafkaTraceToES.elasticsearch.index.splittingStrategy = "days" // defines the unit of time for which data is retained